UNAIDS chief calls out racism after 'people in the South' denied visas to attend conference | Africanews

 "I’m almost refused to board, all docs scrutinised over &over again, calls made….
 I board last.
 Hundreds of people in the South have been denied visas & won’t attend #UNAIDS2022", she tweeted.

-The former Executive Director of Oxfam International denounced an "unjust" and "racist" situation for hundreds from the South who will miss the conference over visa issues.
+The former Executive Director of Oxfam International denounced an "unjust" and "racist" situation for "hundreds from the South" who will miss the conference over visa issues.

-Yemi Alade and Ferdinand Omanyala's case
+Yemi Alade and Ferdinand Omanyala's cases

-The incident comes after Afro pop star Yemi Alade was barred from performing in Canada after her visa applications were rejected.
+The incident comes after Afropop star Yemi Alade was barred from performing in Canada after her visa applications were rejected.
 She was expected to sing on the closing evening of the Nuits d’Afrique festival taking place in Montréal on July 24.

-In neighboring USA, it is Kenyan athlete Ferdinand Omanyala –a.k.a Africa’s fastest man, who landed in the country hosting the 18th World Athletics Championships.
+In neighboring USA, it is Kenyan athlete Ferdinand Omanyala –a.k.a Africa’s fastest man- who landed in the country hosting the 18th World Athletics Championships.
 Omanyala arrived at the track about two hours before his 100 race.
 However, his race had started long before that.

 It was a marathon just to make it to his race due to a delay in securing his visa.
 He was actually resigned to sitting this one out.